Skip to main content

 Room heaters are used to heat a small space and are normally portable or fitted to a wall.
 Our handy guide explores what type of heater is best to heat a room, depending on your requirements.

-Room heaters are are usually used as an extra heat source (sometimes called secondary heating), alongside a main heating system.
+Room heaters are usually used as an extra heat source (sometimes called secondary heating), alongside a main heating system.
+However, in some dwellings, like flats, they could be the main heating system.

 They can be useful if you need to heat one room for a limited time or give an extra boost of warmth to someone who needs it.
 But they can be expensive if used over a long period of time because they consume a lot of gas or electricity.